-Clients May Not Have a lot of Strong Relationships in the Early Stages of Treatment
+03. Clients May Not Have Strong Relationships in the Early Stages of Treatment

-As researcher and shame expert, Brené Brown defines shame as an “intensely painful feeling or experience of believing that we are flawed and therefore unworthy of love and belonging.”
-Therefore, from the moment a person meets with a mental health worker, they are likely being treated for issues related to shame.
+Researcher and shame expert, Brené Brown defines shame as an “intensely painful feeling or experience of believing that we are flawed and therefore unworthy of love and belonging.”
+From the moment a person meets with a mental health worker, they are often being treated for issues related to shame.

 Shame Brings Denial, But People Will Still Seek Solutions to Complex Human Problems

 People starting therapy are likely in a fair amount of denial about their mental health.
 They know they have some problems.
 They want some help.
 They are sitting in your office looking for solutions, willing to give this a try, because what else are they going to do?
 What else are they going to try?

 You’ve likely seen clients raised in religious or right-wing extreme homes taught not to trust liberal elite experts.
 More progressive families who say they believe in experts, who have the trappings of enlightenment may have their version of denial, preventing them from seeking treatment from trained therapists.

 Yet, whatever their excuse, here they are, people in need, people in denial, people with problems they don’t understand sitting in the clinical office looking for solutions to highly complicated problems for complex reasons: